 - Feeling Their Age: The ultimate reason Bruce retired as Batman.
 His last battle against generic thugs almost cost him his life after suffering a heart attack mid-way, forcing him to pull a gun on his attacker.
 His frustrations over his age form the primary dramatic thrust in "Out of the Past" when offered age reversal from Talia using the Lazarus pits.
 This makes for a memorable action scene that puts Bruce in proper fighting condition alongside Terry against a group of enemies.

 - Game-Breaking Injury: His heart condition forced him to retire as Batman.

-- Good Cop/Bad Cop: In the crossover with Justice League Unlimited, when Old Bruce takes over questioning Ghoul from his younger self, he plays the bad cop so effectively that everyone is unnerved when the younger Batman steps in to play good cop.Old Bruce: I can't believe I was ever that green...
+- Good Cop/Bad Cop: In "The Once and Future Thing, Part 2", when Old Bruce takes over questioning Ghoul from his younger self, he plays the bad cop so effectively that everyone is unnerved when the younger Batman steps in to play good cop.Old Bruce: I can't believe I was ever that green...
 This is how you interrogate someone...

 (A short Fade to Black later and Ghoul is ready to spill the beans)

 Batman: I can't control my friend here much longer.
 You better give us something we can use.